thealitahir/labyrinth/README.md

 4) Run server using command (npm run start)

-5) Run tests using command (npm run test)

-6) Postman Collection is there in root path in postman-collection folder
+5) Postman Collection is there in root path in postman-collection folder